How Do You Calculate Startup Costs?

 Resourcefulness is Priceless

 It’s much harder to develop these qualities when you start a business with someone else’s money.
 Rather than earning the means to start a business, it’s given to you on a silver platter.
 You essentially skip the challenge of using nothing but your brain to keep your business alive.
 Had you not skipped this stage, you would have learned how to make the best use of your resources by thinking outside of the box.
 You also would have learned how to think clearly under tremendous pressure.
-Many successful entrepreneurs would agree that the fate of a business is decided when the odds are stacked against it.
+Many successful entrepreneurs agree that a business’s fate is decided when the odds are stacked against it.
 In other words, if you can conquer this initial challenge, you can conquer anything.

 What Can Startups Do To Save Money and Protect Cash Flow?